 The service aims to protect people and properties and prevent incidents, continue to improve its service in a sustainable way that offers value for money, and to invest in its workforce.

 As well as responding to emergencies such as fire, flooding, road traffic collisions, animal rescue and missing persons searches, the service works in the community carrying out home fire safety checks and visits to schools to warn and inform people about potential dangers.
-The service is committed to supporting and working with children and young people and runs thriving Young Firefighters’ Association groups at several stations in the region.
+The service is committed to supporting and working with children and young people and runs thriving cadet schemes at several stations in the area.

 For over 160 years, Her Majesty’s Inspectorate of Constabulary independently assessed and reported on the efficiency and effectiveness of police forces and policing, in the public interest.